DIY Arrowroot Dry Shampoo: A Natural Solution for Your Hair

 Make

-Mix powders in a bowl.
+Mix the powders in a bowl.

 Add essential oils (if using) and stir really well.

-Funnel into a shaker jar.
+Funnel the mixture into a shaker jar.

 Use

-Apply to roots only, wait 1–2 minutes, then brush or towel-blast your roots and rub in.
+Apply to roots only.
+Wait 1–2 minutes, then brush or towel-blast your roots and rub in.

-Option 2: Brunette / Dark Hair (no white cast)
+Option 2: Brunette / Dark Hair (No White Cast)

 Ingredients